 Capture One reports that HDR Merging and Panorama Stitching will be expected in December 2021 along with the release of Capture One Pro 22.
 Perpetual license holders will have to upgrade, but subscription plan members will automatically gain immediate access to the new tools once they are released.

 I use Capture One Pro myself and have found the images it creates to be of a quality that is distinctly different from Lightroom.
 As a result, I find myself using it more with each passing photoshoot.
 If you’d like to try (Free Trial) or buy Capture One Pro and help us with no cost to you, please use this link.
-You can also use our Capture One promo code: BPT10 to get a discount of 10% on any purchases that you make.

 Help Us To Continue Creating